Augie-Environmental-Studies/jupyter-server/README.md

 For better security, we don't directly expose our server to the internet.
-Instead, we use Cloudflare Tunnel to proxy every traffic and authenticate users.
-We followed installation instructions at https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/
+Instead, we use Cloudflare Tunnel to proxy every traffic and user authentication.
+We followed the installation instructions at https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/

 So, when we go to our Jupyter Server website,